• For Jobseekers

 • For companies

-How to become a police officer in North Dakota, ND
+Become a police officer in North Dakota

 To become a police officer in North Dakota, there are several steps that must be taken.
 First, candidates must meet the minimum requirements, which include being at least 21 years old, having a high school diploma or GED, and being a U.S. citizen.
 They must also have a valid driver's license and be able to pass a background check, physical fitness test, and drug test.